EIE2-IAC-Labs/iac-riscv-cw-23/readme.md

 **Things Learned/Errors Fixed whilst Debugging**
 * Our main error was not having begin and end statements within if-else.
 This made it so that the conditions were being met when they weren't supposed to
 * We learned using the $display() function is useful for displaying the value in RegFile or DataMemory at a specific address
-* We learned that using the following statement solved our "bits of [blank] not used" warning (here, [blank] is instr):
+* We learned that using the following statements solved our "bits of [blank] not used" warning (here, [blank] is instr):

   <img width="250" alt="image" src="https://user-images.githubusercontent.com/69715492/207483464-404a6317-c695-4f9e-8849-c64a55682762.png">